xshcoder/coo/poc/instructions.md

 - `like-service/` - Spring Boot microservice for managing likes to coos or replies
 - `follow-service/` - Spring Boot microservice for managing user follows
 - `search-service/` - Spring Boot microservice for searching users and coos
+- `personalize-service/` - Spring Boot microservice for personalizing data for users
+- `statistics-service/` - Spring Boot microservice for collecting statistics about coos and replies

 ## Prerequisites